dragonscale-ai/book-mas/docs/outline.md

 - **Roles**: AI/Backend Developer, Product Manager, Architect
 - **Lifelong learning: Enabling agents to adapt and improve over time**
   - Integrating learning mechanisms for episodic and procedural memory updates.
-  - Continuous deployment pipelines for iterative agent enhancement.
+  - Continuous deployment pipelines for iterative agent enhancement informed by pilot feedback loops.
 - **Using performance metrics to refine workflows and behaviors**
   - Automated feedback loops for error correction and efficiency gains.
 - **Bridging the gap between deterministic rules and probabilistic reasoning**
   - Balancing structured code and LLM-driven reasoning for optimal performance.

 ## **10. Real-World Case Studies: How Businesses Are Harnessing Agentic AI**
 - **Roles**: Common
 - **Financial transformation: Automating month-end close processes**
   - Implementation of data ingestion pipelines and report generation agents.
 - **Streamlining telecom support: Coordinating diagnostics and upgrades**
   - Agent networks for troubleshooting and customer communication.
 - **Revolutionizing e-commerce: Enhancing customer service with intelligent escalation paths**
-  - Modular design for integrating multi-agent customer support workflows.
+  - Modular design for integrating multi-agent customer support workflows aligned to automation patterns.

 ## **11. The Future of Agentic AI and Its Role in Business Transformation**
 - **Roles**: Common
 - **Exploring emerging trends: Multi-modal reasoning and distributed intelligence**
   - Combining vision, language, and action in multi-agent workflows.
 - **Preparing for autonomous AI: The next phase of agentic systems**
-  - Steps toward self-optimizing and autonomous agent networks.
+  - Steps toward self-optimizing and autonomous agent networks informed by ongoing pilot execution insights.
 - **Shaping the future: Collaborating with AI as adaptive, strategic partners**
-  - Co-creating workflows where AI complements human decision-making.
+  - Co-creating workflows where AI complements human decision-making within enterprise-aligned frameworks.